-Introduction to Toxicology, Ecotoxicology & Physicochemical properties for Safety Data Sheets
+Basic Toxicology & Ecotoxicology for Safety Data Sheets (SDS)

-Over the years I have been teaching courses on Safety Data Sheet (SDS) authoring, I have realised that many attendees often have limited knowledge of chemistry, toxicology or ecotoxicology.
+Over the years I have been teaching courses on Safety Data Sheet (SDS) authoring, I have realised that many attendees often have limited knowledge of toxicology and ecotoxicology.

 Furthermore, from the questions which are frequently asked in my training courses, it is evident that there is both limited experience in sourcing reliable information as well as a lack of understanding of the information’s significance with respect to other sections of the SDS.

-This webinar complements the introduction to writing compliant (and useful) SDS in that it further develops the ways in which relatively simple pieces of information can be used in a SDS to enable consistency throughout the document – something which is often missing!
+This webinar complements the ‘How to write compliant (and useful) SDS’ webinar in that it further develops the ways in which relatively simple pieces of information can be used in an SDS to enable consistency throughout the document – something which is often missing.

 Throughout the webinar, examples will be used to illustrate key points.